lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

-#### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries
+#### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries

-Whenever running the OpenVINO toolkit tools, compiling, or running the user application, always remember to source the script:
+Whenever running the OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:

 ```Bash
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO toolkit tools as well as this tutorial.
+This script sets up the executable and library paths along with environment variables used by the OpenVINO™ toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?

 An inference model may come from any of the supported sources and workflows such as Caffe, TensorFlow, and Apache MXNet.
-For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the OpenVINO toolkit samples.
+For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the OpenVINO™ toolkit samples.
 The development and compiling of models is beyond the scope of this tutorial, for more information see [https://software.intel.com/openvino-toolkit/deep-learning-cv](https://software.intel.com/en-us/openvino-toolkit/deep-learning-cv)

 # Key Concepts

 Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.

-## Intel OpenCV
+## Intel® OpenCV

-For the application that we will cover in Step 1, the OpenCV libraries included in the OpenVINO toolkit will be used.
-You may be wondering: Why is OpenCV included in the OpenVINO toolkit along with the Inference Engine?
-The first big reason is: They are the fastest implementation of OpenCV functions for Intel devices.
-The Intel libraries have been optimized to run on each Intel CPU, GPU, and Myriad device.
-It also helps that by including in the libraries in the OpenVINO toolkit, you get the complete set of libraries and always get the necessary version.
+For the application that we will cover in Step 1, the OpenCV libraries included in the OpenVINO™ toolkit will be used.
+You may be wondering: Why is OpenCV included in the OpenVINO™ toolkit along with the Inference Engine?
+The first big reason is: They are the fastest implementation of OpenCV functions for Intel® devices.
+The Intel® libraries have been optimized to run on each Intel® CPU, GPU, and Myriad device.
+It also helps that by including in the libraries in the OpenVINO™ toolkit, you get the complete set of libraries and always get the necessary version.

-The second big reason: All the extensions and additional libraries that come with Intel’s OpenCV.
+The second big reason: All the extensions and additional libraries that come with Intel®’s OpenCV.
 One such library is the Photography Vision Library (PVL).
-PVL includes advanced implementations by Intel already optimized for power and performance on Intel devices to do face, blink, and smile detection along with recognizing faces.
+PVL includes advanced implementations by Intel® already optimized for power and performance on Intel® devices to do face, blink, and smile detection along with recognizing faces.

 Additional information may be found at:

 Source for the OpenCV libraries: [https://github.com/opencv/opencv/releases/tag/3.4.1-cvsdk](https://github.com/opencv/opencv/releases/tag/3.4.1-cvsdk)

-Samples for OpenCV on Linux: /opt/intel/computer_vision_sdk/opencv/share/OpenCV/sample/Readme.md
+Samples for OpenCV on Linux*: /opt/intel/computer_vision_sdk/opencv/share/OpenCV/sample/Readme.md

-Intel OpenCV PVL library sample on Linux:
+Intel® OpenCV PVL library sample on Linux*:

 /opt/intel/computer_vision_sdk/opencv/share/OpenCV/sample/pvl